pronovic/apologies/DEVELOPER.md

 Optionally, you might want to set up external tools for some of common developer tasks: code reformatting and the PyLint and MyPy checks.
-One nice advantage of doing this is that you can configure an output filter, which makes the Pylint and MyPy errors clickable.
+One nice advantage of doing this is that you can configure an output filter, which makes the Ruff linter and MyPy errors clickable.
 To set up external tools, go to PyCharm settings and find **Tools > External Tools**.
 Add the tools as described below.

 #### Linux or MacOS